10th International Conference on the Hsp90 Chaperone Machine

 - Registration (including abstract submission): August 21 (extended to Sept.
 2).

 - Notification of acceptance: upon registering online, you should immediately receive a confirmation e-mail, and if you paid by credit card, you can assume you are accepted.
 If you don’t pay by credit card during the registration process, you will be formally accepted once you will have paid by bank transfer or Revolut.

 - Payment deadline: Sept.
 2.

 - Notification of abstracts selected for short talks: 3-4 weeks before the meeting.

 - Final program: a few days before the meeting.

-- Graduate students/postdocs: probably 800 CHF (includes registration, full board, shared double rooms, taxes)
+- Undergraduate and graduate students/postdocs: 800 CHF (includes registration, full board, shared double rooms, taxes)

-- Academic PIs and senior scientists: probably 1’000 CHF (registration, full board, single rooms, taxes)
+- Academic PIs and staff scientists: 1’000 CHF (registration, full board, single rooms, taxes)

-- Corporate participants: probably 1’500 CHF (registration, full board, single rooms, taxes)
+- Corporate participants: 1’500 CHF (registration, full board, single rooms, taxes)

 - The number of participants is limited to about 120 to encourage an interactive environment.